epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 {"rxBuffer":[{"data":"0x1"},{"data":"0x32"}]}
 ```

-The RPU program normally reads the address during setup in which case it needs a reset to get the update.
-The reset can be done by setting its bootload address (bellow).
+Although the manager immediately knows its new address, the application controller program needs to read the new address; I commonly have it do this once during the applications setup section.
+I can reset the application controller to load the update.
+The reset can be done by setting the bootload address (bellow) and then opening the port with picocom.

 ```
 /2/id?